Near Ellison Bay in Door County, Wisconsin — The American Midwest (Great Lakes)

 The Hotz Estate

 Under the careful stewardship of the Hotz family, the land recovered from the logging era.
 In 1967, the family began selling their land to the state of Wisconsin for Newport State Park.
 Hotz's stewardship ethic is carried on today in the wilderness management philosophy of the park.

 Location.
 45° 14.07′ N, 86° 59.856′ W. Marker is near Ellison Bay, Wisconsin, in Door County.
 Marker can be reached from County Highway NP 3.4 miles south of State Highway 42, on the right when traveling east.
-Touch for map.
 Marker is at Lot 1 in Newport State Park Wilderness Area.
 Fee area; a vehicle admission sticker is required.
+Touch for map.
 Marker is at or near this postal address: 475 County Highway NP, Ellison Bay WI 54210, United States of America.
+Touch for directions.

 More about this marker. photo captions:

 • Outhouse The outhouse as it looked before renovation.
 The outhouse was restored and moved to this site in 1995 with the help of the Newport Wilderness Society.

 • Hotz Cabin The cabin was completed in 1920.
 In 1978, the State of Wisconsin purchased the final parcel of the Hotz property, which included the cabin and outhouse.

 A private party purchased the cabin in 1985.
 He dismantled the cabin log by log and reconstructed it on Cliff Top Road, south of Sturgeon Bay.